Python-WA/constitution/README.md

 #### 68. Record of office holders

+> [!IMPORTANT]
-Act Requirements – Record of office holders
+> "Act Requirements – Record of office holders"
+>
-Under section 58 of the Act an association must maintain a record of —
+> Under section 58 of the Act an association must maintain a record of —
-    - the names and addresses of the persons who are members of its management committee; or hold other offices of the association provided for by its rules;
+>    - the names and addresses of the persons who are members of its management committee; or hold other offices of the association provided for by its rules;
-    - the name and address of any person who is authorised to use the common seal of the association (if it has a common seal); and
+>    - the name and address of any person who is authorised to use the common seal of the association (if it has a common seal); and
-    - the name and address of any person who is appointed or acts as trustee on behalf of the association.
+>    - the name and address of any person who is appointed or acts as trustee on behalf of the association.
+>
-Under section 58 of the Act the association must, upon the request of a member of the association, make available the record for the inspection of the member.
+> Under section 58 of the Act the association must, upon the request of a member of the association, make available the record for the inspection of the member.
 The member may make a copy of or take an extract from the record but does not have a right to remove the record for that purpose.

 The record of committee members and other persons authorised to act on behalf of the Association that is required to be maintained under section 58(2) of the Act must be kept in the secretary’s custody or under the secretary’s control.

+> [!NOTE]
-Note for this rule
+> "Note for this rule"
-Section 58 of the Act —
+> Section 58 of the Act —
+>
-    - (a) sets out the details of the record that an incorporated association must maintain of the committee members and certain others; and
+> (a) sets out the details of the record that an incorporated association must maintain of the committee members and certain others; and
+>
-    - (b) (c) provides for members to inspect, make a copy of or take an extract from the record; and prohibits a person from disclosing information in the record except for authorised purposes.
+> (b) provides for members to inspect, make a copy of or take an extract from the record; and
+>
+> (c) prohibits a person from disclosing information in the record except for authorised purposes.

 #### 69. Inspection of records and documents

 1. Subrule (2) applies to a member who wants to inspect —

-    - (a) the register of members under section 54(1) of the Act; or
+   a. the register of members under section 54(1) of the Act; or

-    - (b) the record of the names and addresses of committee members, and other persons authorised to act on behalf of the Association, under section 58(3) of the Act; or
+   b. the record of the names and addresses of committee members, and other persons authorised to act on behalf of the Association, under section 58(3) of the Act; or

-    - (c) any other record or document of the association.
+   c. any other record or document of the association.

 2. The member must contact the secretary to make the necessary arrangements for the inspection.

 3. The inspection must be free of charge.

 4. If the member wants to inspect a document that records the minutes of a committee meeting, the right to inspect that document is subject to any decision the committee has made about minutes of committee meetings generally, or the minutes of a specific committee meeting, being available for inspection by members.

 5. The member may make a copy of or take an extract from a record or document referred to in subrule (1)(c) but does not have a right to remove the record or document for that purpose.

+> [!NOTE]
-Note for this subrule:
+> "Note for this subrule"
-Sections 54(2) and 58(4) of the Act provide for the making of copies of, or the taking of extracts from, the register referred to in subrule (1)(a) and the record referred to in subrule (1)(b).
+> Sections 54(2) and 58(4) of the Act provide for the making of copies of, or the taking of extracts from, the register referred to in subrule (1)(a) and the record referred to in subrule (1)(b).

 6. The member must not use or disclose information in a record or document referred to in subrule (1)(c) except for a purpose —

-    - (a) (b) that is directly connected with the affairs of the Association; or that is related to complying with a requirement of the Act.
+   a. that is directly connected with the affairs of the Association; or

+   b. that is related to complying with a requirement of the Act.

+> [!NOTE]
-Note for this subrule:
+> "Note for this subrule"
-Sections 57(1) and 58(5) of the Act impose restrictions on the use or disclosure of information in the register referred to in subrule (1)(a) and the record referred to in subrule (1)(b).
+> Sections 57(1) and 58(5) of the Act impose restrictions on the use or disclosure of information in the register referred to in subrule (1)(a) and the record referred to in subrule (1)(b).

-#### 70. Publication by committee members of statements about Association business
+#### 70. Publication by committee members of statements about Association business prohibited

-prohibited
-A committee member must not publish, or cause to be published, any statement about the business conducted by the Association at a general meeting or committee meeting unless —
+1. A committee member must not publish, or cause to be published, any statement about the business conducted by the Association at a general meeting or committee meeting unless —

-    - (a) the committee member has been authorised to do so at a committee meeting; and
+   a. the committee member has been authorised to do so at a committee meeting; and

-    - (b) the authority given to the committee member has been recorded in the minutes of the committee meeting at which it was given.
+   b. the authority given to the committee member has been recorded in the minutes of the committee meeting at which it was given.

 #### 71. Distribution of surplus property on cancellation of incorporation or winding up

+> [!IMPORTANT]
-Act Requirements – Distribution of surplus property Under section 24(1) of the Act surplus property can only be distributed to one or more of the following —
+> "Act Requirements – Distribution of surplus property"
+> Under section 24(1) of the Act surplus property can only be distributed to one or more of the following —
+>
-    - an incorporated association;
+> - an incorporated association;
-    - a company limited by guarantee that is registered as mentioned in the Corporations Act section 150;
+> - a company limited by guarantee that is registered as mentioned in the Corporations Act section 150;
-    - a company holding a licence that continues in force under the Corporations Act section 151;
+> - a company holding a licence that continues in force under the Corporations Act section 151;
-    - a body corporate that at the time of the distribution is the holder of a licence under the Charitable Collections Act 1946;
+> - a body corporate that at the time of the distribution is the holder of a licence under the Charitable Collections Act 1946;
-    - a body corporate that —
+> - a body corporate that —
-        - is a member or former member of the incorporated association; and
+>   - is a member or former member of the incorporated association; and
-        - at the time of the distribution of surplus property, has rules that prevent the distribution of property to its members;
+>   - at the time of the distribution of surplus property, has rules that prevent the distribution of property to its members;
-    - a trustee for a body corporate referred to in paragraph (e);
+> - a trustee for a body corporate referred to in paragraph (e);
-    - a co-operative registered under the Co-operatives Act 2009 that, at the time of the distribution of surplus property, is a non-distributing co-operative as defined in that Act.
+> - a co-operative registered under the Co-operatives Act 2009 that, at the time of the distribution of surplus property, is a non-distributing co-operative as defined in that Act.

 1. In this rule —

-surplus property, in relation to the Association, means property remaining after satisfaction of —
+   **surplus property**, in relation to the Association, means property remaining after satisfaction of —

-    - (a) (b) the debts and liabilities of the Association; and the costs, charges and expenses of winding up or cancelling the incorporation of the Association, but does not include books relating to the management of the Association.
+   a. the debts and liabilities of the Association; and

+   b. the costs, charges and expenses of winding up or cancelling the incorporation of the Association,

+   but does not include books relating to the management of the Association.

 2. On the cancellation of the incorporation or the winding up of the Association, its surplus property must be distributed as determined by special resolution by reference to the persons mentioned in section 24(1) of the Act.

+> [!NOTE]
-Note for this rule:
+> "Note for this rule"
+>
-Section 24(1) of the Act sets out a provision that is implied in these rules describing the entities to which the surplus property of an incorporated association may be distributed on the cancellation of the incorporation or the winding up of the association.
+> Section 24(1) of the Act sets out a provision that is implied in these rules describing the entities to which the surplus property of an incorporated association may be distributed on the cancellation of the incorporation or the winding up of the association.
 Part 9 of the Act deals with the winding up of incorporated associations, and Part 10 of the Act deals with the cancellation of the incorporation of incorporated associations.

 #### 72. Alteration of rules

 If the Association wants to alter or rescind any of these rules, or to make additional rules, the Association may do so only by special resolution and by otherwise complying with Part 3 Division 2 of the Act.

+> [!NOTE]
-Note for this rule:
+> "Note for this rule"
-Section 31 of the Act requires an incorporated association to obtain the Commissioner’s approval if the alteration of its rules has effect to change the name of the association.
+> Section 31 of the Act requires an incorporated association to obtain the Commissioner’s approval if the alteration of its rules has effect to change the name of the association.
+>
-Section 33 of the Act requires an incorporated association to obtain the Commissioner’s approval if the alteration of its rules has effect to alter the objects or purposes of the association or the manner in which surplus property of the association must be distributed or dealt with if the association is wound up or its incorporation is cancelled.
+> Section 33 of the Act requires an incorporated association to obtain the Commissioner’s approval if the
+> alteration of its rules has effect to alter the objects or purposes of the association or the manner in which
+> surplus property of the association must be distributed or dealt with if the association is wound up or its
+> incorporation is cancelled.

+> [!IMPORTANT]
-Guidance Note – Alteration of Rules.
-Amendments to the rules do not take effect until required documents are lodged with the Commissioner, even if the amendments do not require the approval of the Commissioner under section 31 or section 33.
-The required documents must be lodged within one month after the special resolution is passed.
+> "Guidance Note – Alteration of Rules."
+> Amendments to the rules do not take effect until required documents are
+> lodged with the Commissioner, even if the amendments do not require the approval of the Commissioner under
+> section 31 or section 33.
+The required documents must be lodged within one month after the special resolution
+> is passed.